AgoraIO-Community/agora-token-service/README.md

 ## Media Encryption Seed ##
-The `seed` endpoint generates a random 32 bytes base64 string as secret for Media Encryption.
+The `seed` endpoint generates a random 32 bytes base64 string as seed for Media Encryption.

 **endpoint structure**
 ```